ConorHogan/Programming_Scripting_Projects/README.md

 2. Sepal Lenght & Petal Length (0.87)
 3. Petal Length & Petal Width (0.92)

-This above tells us that as one of these attributes gets higher so does the other.
+This above tells us that as one of these attributes gets larger so does the other.
 However, Sepal Width acts in opposite manner.
 The bigger the Iris gets, the smaller the Sepal Width is in comparison.

 However, this is actually misleading.
-If you look at all three species seperately below, the only strong corrolation (0.8+) in any of the species is Sepal Length & Petal Length in Iris Virginica and there is no negative corrolation between characterisitics within species.
-As would be expected, corrolation in the Virgincia and Versicolor species are more similar, but Setosa and Virginica have an exactly matching corrolation figures (0.28) for Sepal Length and Petal Width.
+If you look at all three species seperately below, the only strong corrolation (0.8+) in any of the species is Sepal Length & Petal Length in Iris Virginica and there is no negative corrolation between any characteristics within the individual species.
+As would be expected, corrolation in the Virgincia and Versicolor species are more similar, but Setosa and Virginica also have matching corrolation figures (0.28) for Sepal Length and Petal Width.

 SETOSA                     |  VERSICOLOR               |  VIRGINICA
 :-------------------------:|:-------------------------:|:-------------------------: